Constant Contact Pricing: Worth It or Not? (2026)

 When I learned that Constant Contact eliminated its permanent free plan in June 2025, I was disappointed—now there’s only a 14-day free trial.
 The trial allows you to explore most of the platform’s core email marketing features without an upfront payment.

 Email support is restricted during this period, which can be frustrating if you need quick answers.
-While the trial feels short compared to what I’ve seen from other email marketing platforms, it’s still a practical way to evaluate Constant Contact offers workflow and deliverability before committing.
+While the trial feels short compared to what I’ve seen from other email marketing platforms, it’s still a practical way to evaluate Constant Contact workflow and deliverability before committing.

-If you need a truly free email marketing solution to build your list over time, I’ve found Sender offers a permanent free plan with up to 2,500 subscribers—something Constant Contact eliminated in 2025.
+If you need a truly free email marketing solution to build your list over time, I’ve found that Sender offers a permanent free plan with up to 2,500 subscribers—something Constant Contact eliminated in 2025.

 Lite Plan